mehta-lab/waveorder/examples/README.md

 ### 6. Parallelize over positions or time points

-Once you've settled on a script that performs a reconstruction, the script can be applied to multiple datasets with a python `for` loop (slowest), `multiprocessing` (faster), or batch processing with an HPC scheduler e.g. `slurm` (fastest).
+Once you've settled on a script that performs a reconstruction, the script can be applied to multiple datasets with a python `for` loop (slowest), `multiprocessing` (faster, see `parallel-reconstruct.py` for an example), or batch processing with an HPC scheduler e.g. `slurm` (fastest).

 ## FAQ
 1. **Q: Which script should I use?**